syncfusion-content/winui-docs/winui/Shimmer/Customization.md

 ![Fill customization in WinUI Shimmer](Shimmer_images/winui_shimmer_fill.gif)

-## Wave Color
+## WaveColor

-The `WaveColor` property lets you define the color of the shimmer wave.
+The `WaveColor` property enables you to define the color of the shimmer wave.

 {% tabs %}
 {% highlight xaml %}